Signals from another galaxy

 Mysterious cosmic radiation

-"We may be able to find out thanks to gamma rays.
+“We may be able to find out thanks to gamma rays.
 They are the best witnesses to extreme events in the universe: supernovae and their remnants, or pulsars and their wind nebulae, resulting from the evolution of massive stars.
-They are very good suspects in our investigation into the origin of cosmic rays,"explains Matthieu Renaud.
+They are very good suspects in our investigation into the origin of cosmic radiation,”explains Matthieu Renaud.

-New horizons for astronomy
+New Horizons for Astronomy

 LMC_Mellinger_optical_Halpha_HESS